 The mare re-presented in August 2019 for reassessment.
 Ultrasonographically the mass had reduced in size and altered in shape.
 The owner reported an increasing interval between episodes of corneal ulceration, with the last episode occurring 17 weeks prior.
 A further vaccine was given at this time.

 The mare returned in February 2020 for repeat booster vaccination.
 In the six months prior, the owner reported no evidence of corneal ulceration.
 The corneal oedema on the ventral aspect of the cornea was reduced in size, and ultrasound assessment of the eye confirmed a reduction in the size of the melanoma.
-In light of the good response, the owner opted to return for booster vaccinations every six months, and last presented in August 2020.
-At this time, no further change to the melanoma was observed, and the owner reported one episode of corneal ulceration in six months.
+In light of the good response, the owner opted to return for booster vaccinations every six months.
+The most recent visit was in February 2022, at which time the eye was largely unchanged from previous assessments, and the owner reported that there had been two episodes of corneal ulceration in the last 6 months.

 Case 4